 I cannot give enough praise for this game.
 Last summer my family and friends wore down a brand new deck in less than a month... and those are real quality plastic playing cards!
-Its only downside is that it does require at least 5 players to be really fun so I usually take it as a second, backup game wherever I go.
+Its only downside is that it does require at least five players to be really fun, so I usually take it as a second, backup game wherever I go.

 While its central theme is building a perfect medieval city in order to please your king, the most appealing mechanic is that at every turn you secretly choose which role you play—from idealistic and creative Architect all the way down to the dastardly Thief and even Assassin who can temporarily kick another player from the game.

-It's a beautifully illustrated fast-playing card game which can fit into your pocket and easily accommodate 2 to 7 unsuspecting players.
+It's a beautifully illustrated fast-playing card game which can fit into your pocket and easily accommodate two to seven unsuspecting players.

 Nevertheless, a handsome portable folding board can fit snugly in your pocket and is ever ready to be whipped out at curious strangers or rebellious family members in need of some discipline.
 "You're playing smart I see, but can you walk the walk?
 Um..."
 It's a perfect game for quick resolutions of family disputes—and you can play it almost anywhere.